Skip to main content

 By default, proxy files for both audio and video are stored in C:\ProgramData\FotoWare\FotoWeb\Operations\Proxies.

-Depending on the amount of audio and video files you store in your DAM system the proxy folders can become very large.
-Hence, you should consider selecting another location than your system drive and for instance use a dedicated storage area for it.
+Depending on the amount of audio and video files you store in your DAM system, the proxy folders can become very large.
+Consider selecting a location other than your system drive and, for instance, use a dedicated storage area for them.

-You should consider the fact that the drive that is used to store proxy files is also where they're being transcoded, so the I/O on that drive can have an effect on the performance of transcoding operations.
+Remember that the drive used to store proxy files is also where they are transcoded, so the I/O on that drive can have an effect on the performance of transcoding operations.

 Also make sure there is sufficient space on the drive to avoid running full, and make regular backups of the proxy files.

-Change the path to the video and audio proxies in the field shown below.
+Change the path to the video and audio proxies in the Video & Audio field.

-If your FotoWeb server runs on IIS, after saving your changes you need to open the FotoWeb Administrator Console application and re-setup FotoWeb for IIS again:
+If your FotoWeb server runs on IIS, after saving your changes, you need to open the FotoWeb Administrator Console application and setup FotoWeb for IIS again:

-Right-click the site and choose All Tasks - Remove from IIS, and then follow the prompts.
+1. Right-click the site, choose All Tasks - Remove from IIS, and then follow the prompts.

-When complete, right-click the site again and choose All tasks - Setup IIS and follow the prompts.
+2. When complete, right-click the site again, choose All tasks - Setup IIS, and follow the prompts.

-Using junction points to change the path to the audio and video proxy files.
+Using junction points to change the audio and video proxy files path.

 • Stop all FotoWeb services and Microsoft Internet Information Services